nicolasfueceo/vulcan/src_documentation.md

             cache_size_mb: Size of DuckDB's memory cache in MB
             max_connections: Maximum number of database connections in the pool
             read_only: Whether the database should be opened in read-only mode
+            undersample_frac: Fraction of users to sample for each fold (default: 1.0)
         """
         self.db_path = Path(db_path)
         self.splits_dir = Path(splits_dir)